huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_keypair.md

 The following arguments are supported:

+* `region` - (Optional, String, ForceNew) The region in which to create the keypair resource.
+If omitted, the provider-level region will be used.
+Changing this creates a new resource.

 * `name` - (Required, String, ForceNew) Specifies a unique name for the keypair.
 This parameter can contain a maximum of 64 characters, which may consist of letters, digits, underscores (_), and hyphens (-).
 Changing this parameter creates a new keypair resource.